Treats low estrogen and relieves menopause symptoms.

 - Can be expensive since it's only available as a brand name product.

-Risks and Warnings for Depo-Estradiol (Estradiol Cypionate Injection)Skip Risks and Warnings section.
-Skip to Tips section.
+Risks and Warnings for Depo-Estradiol (Estradiol Cypionate Injection)Skip risks section.
+Skip to common concerns section.

 - Higher risk if: